Rooms and Groups

 The Product Room remit is the development and provision of processes, templates, tools and functionality to enable the robust and efficient use of product data, relevant third party standards, classification systems and other forms of structured content in openBIM.

-The Product Room supports and promotes development of common information structures, access to a library of concepts and relationships for naming and structuring databases of content for use with and connection to BIM.
+The Product Room supports and promotes the development of common information structures, access to a library of concepts and relationships for naming and structuring databases of content for use with and connection to BIM.
 A core output is the development of the buildingSMART Data Dictionary capability and associated content.

 The Regulatory Room’s remit is to standardise processes/ work-flows/ procedures for open BIM for buildings regulators based on open BIM and to support them with tools, guidelines and manuals.